 Two medicines are usually preferred by men as baldness cures, Rogaine and Propecia.
 Propecia is taken as a tablet and it prevents testosterone hormone to be converted into dihydrotestosterone (DHT).
 By decreasing the amount of DHT, Propecia increases hair growth and diminishes hair loss.
 However, there are some side effects associated with propecia, the most common of them being the loss of libido and erectile dysfunction.
 Therefore, although most people consider propecia as the best treatment for hair loss, many of them refrain from using it due to side effects.

 Rogaine is also used to slow the balding process and stimulate hair growth.
 How rogaine works is uncertain.
 Some side effects of it include itchiness and dryness on the head.

 Both rogaine and Propecia need to be used for several months before their effects can be seen.
 If they do not continue to be used, new hairs will be lost and the hair loss process will go on.

 5. Hair Transplant

 Hair transplant is regarded by many as the only permanent baldness cure and therefore as the best treatment for hair loss.
 Most men were not willing to go ahead with hair transplant due to social stigma attached to it but now that increasingly number of celebrities such as Wayne Rooney have undergone hair transplant, negative attitude towards it has changed significantly.
 Once a taboo subject, it has turned into an open debate among men who suffer from hair loss.

 Gradual improvements in hair transplant techniques have resulted in cheaper hair transplant procedures which bring about natural results.
-FUE hair transplant leaves no linear scar on donor area and decreases healing time significantly when compared to previous techniques.
+FUE hair transplant leaves no linear scar on the donor area and decreases healing time significantly when compared to previous techniques.
 Contact us for a callback.